 A tax position will also be finalised for a NZRT member when you transfer between a Workplace Savings plan and My Super, and tax is either collected or rebated to you.

 It is important to check you have provided us your correct PIR as overpaid tax is not refunded by the Inland Revenue.
 From 1 April 2020, Inland Revenue may return any excess tax paid.

 When your PIE tax position is finalised, tax will be collected or rebated based on set debit ordering rules.
-The debit order rules will vary between products but what this generally means is tax is collected or rebated from the most liquid investment (the most easily converted into cash), and if exhausted deducted from other investments in a prescribed order.
+The debit order rules will vary between products but what this generally means is tax is collected or rebated from the most liquid investment (the most easily converted into cash) and, if exhausted, deducted from other investments in a prescribed order.

 Any PIE tax accrued during the year will also be displayed against an investment based on the set debit ordering rules.